treasure-data/prestogres/README.md

 $ sudo mkdir /var/run/prestogres
 $ sudo prestogres-ctl pgpool

-# 6. Finally, you can connect to pgpool-II using psql command:
+# 6. Finally, you can connect to pgpool-II using psql command.
+#    Database name ('hive') is name of a Presto catalog:
-$ psql -h 127.0.0.1 -p 5439 -U presto sys
+$ psql -h 127.0.0.1 -p 5439 -U presto hive
 ```

 If configuration is correct, you can run `SELECT * FROM sys.node;` query.
 Otherwise, see log messages.